Ghent University: Library

 Standing on the Blandijnberg, the Boekentoren houses the Ghent University Library, which contains nearly 3 million volumes.
 The university library has joined the Google Books Library Project.
 Among other notable collections, it preserves Papyrus 30, an early manuscript of the Greek New Testament.

 The university is also a partner in the development of De Krook, the new public library and media center in the center of Ghent that opened in 2017.

 Reputation & rankings

 Ghent University consistently ranks among the top 100 universities in the world, alongside the Catholic University of Leuven.
+In the Academic Ranking of World Universities, it is the top-ranked Belgian university.
+In the Global University Ranking and the Ranking of World Universities, Ghent University ranks second.

 In 2017, it was ranked, globally, 69th by the Academic Ranking of World Universities (or Shanghai ranking) and 125th by QS World University Rankings.
 For 2021, Ghent University has been ranked, worldwide, 85th by U.S. News & World Report and 96th by Times Higher Education.
-The Faculty of Economics and Business Administration has also been awarded with an international Association to Advance Collegiate Schools of Business (AACSB) accreditation.